cpottle9/RP2-PowerControl/README.md

 Depending on your application some hardware blocks need to be enabled both while awake and asleep.
 For instance, in order to debug using REPL or thonny USB blocks must be enabled at all times.

-**If you disable a block that your application needs the RP2 processor will stop responding.
+**If you disable a block that your application needs the RP2 processor may stop responding.
 If that happens while coding using REPL or thonny you will need a hard reset by unplugging the USB cable and plugging it back in.**
 ## Files